 Weekly student liturgies at Boston College are celebrated in chapels and worship spaces in each of the three residential areas of campus: Trinity Chapel on Newton Campus, St. Joe’s Chapel on upper campus, and St. Ignatius Church and the Heights Room on the lower campus.
 Our student liturgies are enhanced by the talents and gifts of many people, and we encourage you to share your gifts with our worshipping communities in any of the following ways:

-Distribute the Body and Blood of Christ to the faithful, participating in the ministry of the table of God which feeds the hungers and the longing of our heart for truth.
-Eucharistic ministers must be fully initiated Catholics.
+Distribute the Body and Blood of Christ to the faithful, participating in the ministry of the table of God.
+Eucharistic Ministers must be fully initiated Catholics.

 Proclaim the true and saving word of God through the scriptures, and lead the assembly in the prayers of intercession.
 Lectors must be members of the Christian faith.

-Assist with the preparation of the liturgy, and, through serving at the Mass, act as faithful witnesses within the community.
+Assist with the preparation of the liturgy.
 These individuals hold paid positions from Campus Ministry.

 Help to create a welcoming environment at Mass.
-Greeters extend a welcome and sense of hospitality by greeting arriving worshipers, distributing mass programs, coordinating the collection, and setting up post-Mass socials.
+Greeters extend a welcome and sense of hospitality by greeting students as they arrive, distributing mass programs, coordinating the collection, and setting up post-Mass socials.

-Whether you have served as a minister at your home parish or school, or if you’d like to give it a try for the first time, we welcome all students to participate and hope you will find a home here with us.
+We welcome all students to participate and hope you will find a home here with us, whether you have served as a minister at your home parish or school, or if you’d like to give it a try for the first time.
 Please contact Ellen Modica for more information on how to get involved.